-- Noteboom Governance Center-Offerings include a governance handbook, a music director search handbook, webinars and videos, and more. - Seminars and Digital Learning-Content areas range from fundamentals of orchestra management and best practices in governance to achieving long-term fiscal health and building strategic community partnerships. - Equity, Diversity, and Inclusion (EDI) Work-Convenings, working groups, research, an online resource center, and more to help orchestras become more inclusive and representative of the communities they serve. - Regranting Programs National funders look to the League for leadership in regranting funds to member orchestras through competitive application programs to help them address critical needs.
+- Noteboom Governance Center-Offerings include a governance handbook, a music director search handbook, webinars and videos, and more. - Seminars and Digital Learning-Content areas range from fundamentals of orchestra management and best practices in governance to achieving long-term fiscal health and building strategic community partnerships. - Equity, Diversity, and Inclusion (EDI) Work-A guide for orchestra boards, a statement of the case for EDI in orchestras, and other resources to help orchestras become more inclusive and representative of their communities.